DanieleIacobone/Cyclistic_case_study/README.md

 Complete analysis made in R.
-The main business task was to analyse how annual membrrs and casual user differ using a bike sharing service named "Cyclistic".
+The main business task was to analyse how annual members and casual user differ using a bike sharing service named "Cyclistic".